 - How would you like your goal tracker to be displayed on the petition page? - You can choose a horizontal or vertical orientation.

-Set Up Autoresponders
+Step 3: Set Up Autoresponders

 Select an autoresponder option.
 See the Autoresponders page for additional information.
+Return to this page to complete the process.

 Publish your form after you have it set up the way you want.
 Click here for more information.
 When you select Publish This Form, the page will be rendered, a URL hotlink will be generated, and widgets will be created.
 You can also see the available date, which shows when the page was published and made available for use.
 Most importantly, the form WILL BE LIVE.